 I complete annually the Royal Australian College of Ophthalmology requirements for Continuing Professional Development.

 I ceased surgery in June 2007 and have continued as a consultant Ophthalmologist with retirement in August 2014 from the University Hospital Geelong.

-I have been appointed recently to the teaching staff at Deakin Medical School for Optometry students who attend my rooms in rostered pairs.
+I was appointed as Associate Professor - Clinical in September 2014 to the teaching staff at Deakin Medical School for Optometry students who attend my rooms on three days per week in rostered pairs.